-Learn to speak hockey talk like a true player
+Hockey players have their own language.
+Learn to speak hockey talk and be a true player.

 By Jamie McKinven

 In hockey, like a lot of sports, there is a totally different language used.
-Just like the military has a different lingo for words or phrases, hockey nation has its own dialect, or “hockey talk.”
+Just like the military has a different lingo for words or phrases, hockey talk consists of its own dialect.

 The first thing that immediately becomes altered in the hockey world is everyone’s name.
 This is usually done by cropping a last name and adding a “Y” or an “ER” at the end of it.
 For example, if your name is Ryan Jones, you soon become “Jonesy.”
 If your name is Jordan Long, you become “Longer.”
 This gives teammates a quick and easy handle when they are shouting out for each other on the ice during a game.